medialab/gazouilloire/README.md

     # Export all tweets matching a specific Elasticsearch term query, for instance by user name:
     gazou export "{'user_screen_name': 'medialab_ScPo'}"

+    # Take a csv file with an "id" column and return all tweets matching these ids:
+    gazou export --export-tweets-from-file yourfile.csv
     ```

 ## Troubleshooting